It was around midnight when a little dog darted out in front of Dr. Abigail Marsh’s car.

 Psychopathy is an extreme version of antisocial behavior because harm is imposed on others solely to the benefit of oneself, without regard to the suffering inflicted on others.

 Extraordinary altruists – such as those who donate kidneys to others – show exceptional sympathetic neural responses to others’ emotions (particularly fear), which drive them to sympathetic action (Brethel-Haurwitz et al., 2018).

 In contrast, psychopaths show a deficiency in this kind of neural response and a corresponding reduction in empathy for others’ distress (Blair, 2013).

 At PositivePsychology.com, two excellent tools will help you develop your prosocial behavior skills.

-The second is a 15-minute exercise titled Connecting to Your Intuition that helps you learn to connect with – and to trust – your intuition so that you can make decisions more quickly and solve problems creatively.
+The second, the 15-minute Connecting to Your Intuition exercise, helps you learn to connect with and trust your intuition so that you can make decisions more quickly and solve problems creatively.

 Finally, Building Social Capital is a powerful tool for building robust and reliable social networks.
 Social capital refers to the benefits that you gain from your connection with others.
-If your social capital is high, the people in your social network can offer benefits, such as providing support in difficult times, helping you stay relaxed, and assist you in achieving your goals, among others.
-This exercise takes 20-30 minutes to complete.
+If your social capital is high, the people in your social network can offer benefits such as providing support in difficult times, helping you stay relaxed, and assisting you in achieving your goals.
+This exercise takes 20–30 minutes to complete.

 A Take-Home Message

-Decades of research in cognitive science, developmental science, neuroscience, evolutionary biology, and anthropology have quite clearly shown that we are born with prosocial biases, but that the strength of these biases varies across individuals and societies.
+Decades of research in cognitive science, developmental science, neuroscience, evolutionary biology, and anthropology have quite clearly shown that we are born with prosocial biases and that the strength of these biases varies across individuals and societies.

 Our early learning experiences and cultural pressures shape these biases, either strengthening or weakening this inborn tendency to help or hinder others.